-Over the last decades, Crenshaw's theory of intersectionality has become a pillar of feminist research (Ahl and Marlow, 2021) enabling an extensive understanding of the multiple and complex identities involved in refugee entrepreneurship behaviours and experiences (Adeeko and Treanor,

-2022).
-In the context of women refugee entrepreneurs, an intersectionality lens enables scholars to emphasise the multiple disadvantages with which they are confronted when engaging with entrepreneurship (Adeeko and Treanor, 2022).
-However, the embedded gender blindness (Al-Dajani, 2023) in entrepreneurship research must be more systematically addressed to uncover both the vulnerabilities and the agency of women refugees (Khademi et al., 2024) and formulate urgently needed evidence-based programmes and policies aimed at helping refugees to overcome poverty and marginalisation in the host country (Richey and Brooks, 2024).
+Over the last decades, Crenshaw's intersectionality has become a pillar of feminist research by advancing feminist debates (Ahl and Marlow, 2021) and allowing for an extensive understanding of the multiple and complex identities involved in refugee entrepreneurship behaviours and experiences (Adeeko and Treanor, 2022).
+In the context of women refugee entrepreneurs, an intersectionality lens enables scholars to emphasise the multiple disadvantages they are confronted with while engaging with entrepreneurship (Adeeko and Treanor, 2022).
+However, the perpetuated gendered blindness (Al-Dajani, 2023) of entrepreneurship research must be more systematically addressed to uncover both the vulnerabilities and the agency of women refugees (Khademi et al., 2024) and formulate urgently needed evidence-based programmes and policies aimed at helping refugees to overcome poverty and marginalisation in the host country (Richey and Brooks, 2024).

 Recent studies have examined refugee entrepreneurship by employing gender, age and class as identity dimensions to explain why and how refugees handle resources or cope with a lack of them to overcome socio-economic constraints (Martinez Dy, 2020; Shepherd et al., 2020).
-These studies reveal that the multiple identities articulated by refugee entrepreneurs both empower and hinder them (Adeeko and Treanor, 2022), influencing their endeavours.
-Thus, an intersectional lens is relevant for supporting an indepth investigation of women's refugee entrepreneurship.
-Intersectionality challenges the notion of refugee homogeneity (Khademi et al., 2024) and gives expression to the often-silenced voices of women entrepreneurs (Martinez Dy and McNeil, 2023), not from the perspective of what they are not, an ideal male entrepreneur, but rather, by showing what they do (Al-Dajani, 2023).
-Instead of being seen as hopeless victims (Pesch and Ipek, 2024), refugee women entrepreneurs overcome obstacles and exercise diverse types of power.
+These studies reveal that refugees' multiple identities both empower and hinder them (Adeeko and Treanor, 2021), influencing their entrepreneurial endeavours.
+Thus, an intersectional lens is relevant for supporting an in-depth investigation of women refugee entrepreneurship.
+Intersectionality challenges the notion of refugee homogeneity (Khademi et al., 2024) and gives expression to the often-silenced voices of women entrepreneurs (Martinez Dy and McNeil, 2023), not from the perspective of what they are not, an ideal male entrepreneur, but rather, by showing what they do

+(Al-Dajani, 2023).
+Instead of being seen as hopeless victims (Pesch and Ipek, 2023), refugee women entrepreneurs overcome unique obstacles and exercise diverse types of power.
 This overlooked, but crucial, aspect of refugee entrepreneurship can be better understood by exploring the agency and limitations embedded in their intersectional identities (Al-Dajani, 2023; Khademi et al., 2024).
 We do so by leveraging the construct of doing intersectionality (Martinez Dy and MacNeil, 2023) to reveal how Ukrainian women refugee entrepreneurs engage with their identities while negotiating power imbalances and inequalities.

 Identities are fluid, dynamic and contextual, with subjective experiences being continually transformed, re-enacted and re-negotiated within context (Radu-Lefebre et al., 2021).
-Given refugee displacement and related constraints, their identity as refugee entrepreneurs is far from straightforward, but rather, challenging and dynamic.
-Evidence suggests that the two identities (refugee and entrepreneurial) are fragile and might seem incompatible (Shepherd et al., 2020); indeed, the refugee identity is often portrayed as stigmatised (Adeeko and Treanor, 2022) and a liability (Hack-Polay et al., 2021).
-Lack of legitimacy, resource scarcity and deskilling, decontextualised roles, uncertain identities and diminished socio-economic bargaining power also emerge from newness and/or smallness in the early stages of entrepreneurship (Lefebvre, 2020).
-Adding to the complexity of migrant entrepreneurs struggling at the margins of society is often a liability of poorness, which includes literacy deficits, scarcity mindsets, non-business pressures and the absence of a safety net (Morris, 2020).
-In the context of refugee entrepreneurship, vulnerabilities might also trigger a loss of autonomy, skills and identity (Richey et al., 2022).
-Therefore, it is not sufficient to acknowledge the potential of entrepreneurship as a vehicle out of poverty and marginalisation; we must rethink how refugee vulnerabilities can be reconciled with entrepreneurial agency.
+Given refugees' displacement and distinctive constraints, their identity as refugee entrepreneurs is far from straightforward, but rather, challenging and dynamic, especially since evidence suggests that these two identities (refugee and entrepreneurial) are fragile and might seem incompatible (Shepherd et al., 2020).
+Indeed, refugee identity is often portrayed as a stigmatised one (Adeeko and Treanor, 2021) and a liability (Hack-Polay et al., 2021).
+The liabilities of newness and smallness are challenges well documented in migrant entrepreneurship literature (Hannan and Freeman, 1984).
+Lack of legitimacy, resource scarcity and deskilling, decontextualised roles, uncertain identities and diminished socio-economic bargaining power emerge from newness and/or smallness in the early stages of entrepreneurship (Lefebvre, 2020).
+Adding to the complexity of migrant entrepreneurs struggling at the margins of society is their liability of poorness, which includes literacy deficits, scarcity mindsets, non-business pressures and the absence of a safety net (Morris, 2020).
+The fragility of these entrepreneurial endeavours makes entrepreneurs vulnerable.
+In the context of refugee entrepreneurship, vulnerabilities might also trigger a loss of autonomy, skills and identity (Richey et al., 2023).
+Therefore, it is not sufficient to acknowledge the potential of entrepreneurship as a vehicle out of poverty and marginalisation; we must rethink how refugees' vulnerabilities can be reconciled with entrepreneurial agency.